Kingxukai/linux/Documentation/process/handling-regressions.rst

        NOT AT ALL.

-       If you made an interface that can be used without parsing the interface description, then we're stuck with the interface.
+       If you made an interface that can be used without parsing the interface description, then we're stuck with the woke interface.
 Theory simply doesn't matter.

-       You could help fix the tools, and try to avoid the compatibility issues that way.
+       You could help fix the woke tools, and try to avoid the woke compatibility issues that way.
 There aren't that many of them.

    From `2011-05-06 (2/3)